ruuen/challenge-dropdown-navigation/README.md

 - [Safari 16.4 release notes containing fix](https://webkit.org/blog/13966/webkit-features-in-safari-16-4/)

 This was my first time using Parcel and it's a lovely little build tool for these static site challenges - will definitely be using this in projects moving forward & exploring it more.

+I am not enjoying SCSS nesting syntax as much as I used to and I'm going to move away from using this in future, and looking at some better solutions & ways other people use SCSS responsibly.

 ### Useful resources